moth-quantum/quantum-audio/README.md

 > [!Tip]
 > **Dictionaries** are data type in python to store {key : _value_} pairs.
 > - **Counts Dicitonary** contains keys representing classical measurement outcomes and values indicating the number of times the outcome was observed.
 Example: `{'00': 77, '01': 79, '10': 84, '11': 72}`.
 > - **Metadata Dictionary** stores the key information that is required at decoding, which is commonly the original data dimensions to restore.
+It is obtained from `scheme.calculate()` method.

 > [!Note]
 > When passing metadata manually in the above decode functions, _QPAM_ Scheme additionaly requires `shots` information used at execution as metadata which can also be passed through the parameter `shots=`.